 Here are nine tips for a better u-pick experience.
 I was going for an even ten but didn’t want to bore you with something like “Wear sturdy shoes!”
 Help us round out our list to ten by sharing your sage advice in the comments section.

 Call the field or farm first.
 Check out Local Harvest or Pick Your Own for a field near you.
 Craigslist’s Farm & Garden category also has many local listings.
 Whether it is a field you have visited a dozen times or a brand new discovery, it’s important to call for days and hours of operation.
 Every farm’s picking hours will be different based on size, staff, customer load, and weather.
+It’s also super important to call right now, as each farm might have different requirements and restritions around Covid-19.

 Bring your own containers.
 For smaller fruit, I prefer large lidded plastic containers.
 Cardboard boxes work great for larger fruit.
 Bringing along some newspaper is helpful to separate layers when picking fragile fruit like peaches, apricots, or plums.
 Make sure to have your containers weighed at the fruit stand before heading out to pick.
 They’ll deduct that weight from your total when you go to pay.